If you have a cat, or are looking for a kitten, then you need to know about Feline Coronavirus, its symptoms, causes and how to minimise your risks

 Fill the tray with fresh, clean litter.
 Since you are emptying it every day you will not need to put much litter in the tray, but make sure there is enough for your cat to be able to completely cover her feces easily.

-Use a cat litter that is a good quality, clumping litter.
-This will ensure that any feces is quickly covered in litter, helping to prevent your cat from coming into contact with the feces.
+Use a cat litter that is a good quality litter.
+Clumping litters are particularly good for this sort of thing as they will ensure that any feces is quickly covered in litter, helping to prevent your cat from coming into contact with the feces.
 Please note that young kittens cannot use clumping litter as it is very dangerous for them if they consume it by accident, so if your ktiten is young, you will need to find an alternative.
 See our cat litter reviews.

 Thoroughly clean the area every day to make sure that the litter is not ‘tracking’/spreading.
 Use a hooded litter tray if your cat will tolerate it.
 Use cat litter mats to help catch any pieces of litter if you find them useful.
 Sweep/hoover the area daily, and clean with an anti-viral cleaner if possible.